angelacolmen/subject-heading-generator/README.md

 Select a subject heading scheme (LCSH, Sears, or both) Click Generate headings

+Your API key is saved to localStorage in your browser only and is never stored in the code or transmitted anywhere other than Anthropic's API.
 Example Input
 A novel about a young woman navigating grief and identity after the death of her mother in rural Appalachia.